googleapis/google-cloud-python/docs/getting-started.rst

   $ sudo apt-get install python-dev libssl-dev

-If you want to install gcloud from source, you can clone the repository from GitHub::
+If you want to install `gcloud-python` from source, you can clone the repository from GitHub::

-  $ git clone git://github.com/jgeewax/gcloud.git
+  $ git clone git://github.com/GoogleCloudPlatform/gcloud-python.git
-  $ cd gcloud
+  $ cd gcloud-python
   $ python setup.py install